wotateam/wota/README.md

 #wota - War of the Ants
-Wota, the War of the Ants, is a multiplayer game played by writing an AI controlling an ant colony.
+Wota, the War of the Ants, is a multiplayer game played by writing an artificial intelligence (AI) controlling an ant colony.
 That said, watching games while developing your AI or together with other AI authors is a big part of the fun!

 ##Download release
 https://github.com/wotateam/wota/releases/tag/v0.3